theQRL/docs.theqrl.org/_docs/wallet/basics.md

 Being Quantum Resistant comes with some inherent challenges.
 Before creating your new wallet, there are a few things you need to know.

+##### OTS Key Index

 When you create a new wallet you create an XMSS tree, which is comprised of many signatures to make a signature scheme.
-Every signature is referenced as your OTS index.
+Every signature is referenced as your OTS index or *One Time Signature* key index.

-##### OTS Key Index

-The OTS key index or the *One Time Signature* key index is used when you sign a transaction onto the network. *The OTS key index is limited.* Once this index is used you will no longer be able to sign transactions.
+*The OTS key index is limited.* Once this index is used you will no longer be able to sign transactions.
 This can not be stressed enough!

 > **IF you use all of your OTS Key Index's with funds in the wallet, these funds will be lost.**